AAFC-BICoE/android-real-ws/README.md

 What
 =====
-- Web service that randomly populates random number of SpecimenReplicate records.
+- Web service for SeqDB

 Build
 ======